-- Incandescent lights work by running electrons through a filament till it heats up to around 4000K.
-What kind of spectrum would you expect from an incandescent light? (i>clicker quiz)
+Incandescent lights work by running electrons through a filament till it heats up to around 4000K.
+What kind of spectrum would you expect from an incandescent light?

-- A. Emission line

-- B. Continuous

-- C. Absorption

-- D. None 4000k is too cool to produce any radiation

 Fluorescent Lights

 - Fluorescent lights are based on collisional excitation of atoms in the tube. - Turn on the power, boil some e- off the filament and send them crashing back and forth through the bulb at 60Hz.